wp-plugins/wp-imageflow2/readme.txt

 For a built-in Wordpress gallery:

 1. Use the shortcode [gallery] anywhere in a post or page
-2. If you want the image to link to an external url, enter the url in the description field of the image and enable the checkbox in the options.
+2. If you want the image to link to an external url, enter the url in the description field of the image (as http://www.website.com) and enable the checkbox in the options.
 If the description field is left blank the link will go to the full size image.

 For galleries based on a subfolder:

 1. Create a folder for your galleries within your WordPress installation, wherever you want (has to be accessible from the internet).
-2. Set the "Path to galleries from homepage root path" in the configuration options (make sure there is no trailing space)
+2. Set the "Path to galleries from homepage root path" in the configuration options
 3. Upload your image galleries to a subfolder of this folder
-4. Insert a gallery on a page by specifying [wp-imageflow2=FOLDERNAME].
+4. Insert a gallery on a page by specifying [wp-imageflow2=SUBFOLDER].

 == Frequently Asked Questions ==